icebert04/icebert04.github.io/_posts/2017-12-15-persons-with-disabilities.md

 => Prime Commodities such as:
 Fresh fruits, dried or processed or canned pork, and Dairy products

-Other Benefits
+**Other Benefits:**
 => Educational assistance to pursue primary (nursery and kindergarten), secondary, tertiary, post-tertiary, as well as vocational or technical education, in both public and private schools, provided the PWD meets admission requirements
 => Continuance of the same benefits and privileges given by the Government Service Insurance System (GSIS), Social Security System (SSS), and Pag-IBIG
 => Express lanes for PWD in all commercial and government establishments (if none, priority shall be given)

 In some cities, they offer...